Eight bodies found after attack on Guinea Ebola education team

 Fofana said the team that included local administrators, two medical officers, a preacher and three accompanying journalists, was attacked by a hostile stone-throwing crowd from the village when they tried to inform people about Ebola.

-He said it was regrettable that the incident occurred as the international community was mobilising to help countries struggling to contain the disease.
+He said it was regrettable that the incident occurred as the international community was mobilizing to help countries struggling to contain the disease.

 (Reporting by Saliou Samb; Writing by Bate Felix; Editing by Robin Pomeroy and Ken Wills)